gikashvili-giorgi/Archiver/README.md

 2. Latest version of Google Chrome

 ## Setup
-1. Download the code directly or clone the repository using `git clone https://github.com/ZG4RBU/Archiver.git`.
+1. Download the code directly or clone the repository using `git clone https://github.com/gikashvili-giorgi/Archiver.git`.
 2. Install the necessary modules listed in `requirements.txt` by running `pip install -r requirements.txt`.
 Alternatively, on Windows, you can simply run the `requirements.cmd` script.
 3. Make sure you have the latest version of Google Chrome installed.
-This is required for the Selenium ChromeDriver component.
+This is required for the nodriver ChromeDriver component.
 4. Customize the `settings.json` file according to your preferences.

 ## Settings